vaimo/composer-patches/README.md

 The patches declared under those keys will not be applied when installing the project with `--no-dev` option.

-The examples in the topics of this readme are mostly given in the context of those hardpoints.
+The examples in the topics of this readme are mostly given in the context of those hard-points, where the topic's first part (example: "Patches: sequenced patches") refers to configuration options under `{"extra": {"patches": {}}}`.

 ## Basic Usage: configuring a patch